 - Support is responsive and helpful (much better than last year)

 If you are looking for a basic cheap VPN service that offers good performance and security, Private Internet Access may be a good fit.
-Although the jurisdiction in the United States is a drawback, PIA is a verified no logs VPN provider with a good track record.
+But it still has a long way to go.

-If you’re open to alternatives, I’ve reviewed many of the best VPN services available and there are many different options to consider.
+If you’re open to alternatives, there are some better VPNs to consider.

 If you have used Private Internet Access (PIA), feel free to share your review below.